 The preferred method for parents to find out how a student is doing is by communicating directly with the student.
 However, there are times when it is helpful or important for parents to speak with Academic Advisors, Resident Deans, Directors and other members of the campus.

 At the same time, the College is required to maintain compliance with the Family Educational Rights and Privacy Act (FERPA), which is a federal law that affords students who have entered a postsecondary institution (eligible students) the right to have access to their education records, the right to seek to have the records amended, and the right to have some control over the disclosure of personally identifiable information from the education records.
 Before the age of 18, or the student’s attendance at a postsecondary institution, these rights belong to parents or legal guardians.

-Even though FERPA rights transfer to students in attendance at Landmark, the College may disclose information from an "eligible student's" education records to the parents of the student if, for example, either of the following criteria is met:
+Even though FERPA rights transfer to students in attendance at LC, the College may disclose information from an “eligible student’s” education records to the parents of the student if, for example, either of the following criteria is met:

 A student is identified as a dependent for tax purposes.
 If a student is claimed as a dependent by either parent for tax purposes, then education records and information therefrom may be disclosed to either parent (whether custodial or not).
 To certify this status with the College, parents can complete the top portion of the Authorization to Release Student Account and Education Information.
 If a student’s signature is not included, then a copy of the first page of the most recent year’s tax return must be attached (please feel free to black-out any social security number, income amounts, or other sensitive information).